AD2605/Vectorization-Parallelism-and-GPGPU-programming/Arithmetic Loops/README.md

 This folder contains simple vectorized loops for arithmetic operations on vectors/arrays.
-Convinient template functions available for variable data types
+Convinient template functions available for variable data types.
+As of now, the code works only with intel CPUs